-The following poem My Cap and prayer, Nurse's Prayer, are the official Baptist Health College Little Rock-School of Nursing poem and prayer.
+The following poem My Cap and prayer, Nurse's Prayer, are the official Baptist Health College Little Rock- School of Nursing poem and prayer.
 Although few nurses wear caps in current times, it remains the symbol of nursing.
 The authors are not known, but the words bring hope and inspiration to faculty, students and graduates.

-MY CAP
+MY CAP It's only a piece of white muslin Perched on the top on my head.

-It's only a piece of white muslin Perched on the top on my head, Its value to some may mean nothing, To me it's a symbol instead.
+Perched on the top on my head, Its value to some may mean nothing, To me it's a symbol instead.